Brian Regan (actor): Criminal charges

 During the weekend of the 27 February 2011 he was questioned by police over the fatal shooting of a city bouncer, an Iranian Bahman Faraji, in Aigburth, Liverpool and he was charged with murder on 12 April 2011.

 On 18 April he appeared by video-link at Liverpool Crown Court.
 Along with two other men, he was due to next appear on 8 July.

 He was also charged in late March 2011 with two counts of possession with intent to supply a controlled drug and two counts of supplying a controlled drug, believed by local news press to relate to cocaine.

 On 25 January 2012, Regan was sentenced to 4 years and 10 months imprisonment for his role in the murder of Bahman Faraji in February 2011.
 He admitted driving the gunman to and from the scene of the murder but denied that he knew that they were carrying a sawn-off shotgun or that they intended to kill Faraji.
 Part of his sentence was for perverting the course of justice as he initially lied about his part in the murder by providing a false alibi.

+In 2019, he was seen back on screen in an episode of Moving On.